UST-QuAntiL/tosca-definitions-qc-applications/docs/tutorial-node-implementation.md

 ![Add input parameters dialog](./images/new_node_type/interfaces/add_input_parameters_dialog.png)

 Hit `Add` to add the input parameter and `Save` to save the changes you made.

 This makes the (optional) `qiskitVersion` property available to all implementations of this interface operation.
 **Be careful that the name must match exactly and is case-sensitive.**

 ![Save](./images/new_node_type/interfaces/save.png)

+:bangbang: **You need to press the Save button, otherwise your changes will be lost.**

 :information_source: The properties can come from the same `Node Type`, or any `Node Type` this `Node Type` depends on in a `Topology Template` (e.g., with a hostedOn relation).
 Therefore, choose unique names for properties that should not be used generically (i.e. `qiskitVersion` instead of `version`).